 In order to address this concern, the Nuclear Science Committee has decided to create an international specialists’ Task Force, with the objective of:

 Detailed specifications, economics considerations, and possible implementation plans are beyond the scope of the Task Force.
 The expected outcome of the Task Force activities is a report summarising the findings and recommendations, intended for use by decisionmakers.

-This NEA Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS) Task Force workshop will provide an opportunity to discuss the needs for new reactor physics experimental data and to evaluate possible courses of action for acquiring such data.
+This NEA Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS) Task Force workshop provided an opportunity to discuss the needs for new reactor physics experimental data and to evaluate possible courses of action for acquiring such data.

 In preparation of the workshop, the Task Force conducted around 50 interviews with international experts representing different stakeholder communities (research, industry, technical support organisations, regulators, government) and different job profiles (ZPR operators, ZPR data users, experimentalists, data evaluators).

-Each workshop session will start with a summary of the key findings derived from the interviews.
-Workshop participants will then be invited to react and contribute to in-depth discussions.
-The objective is to collect the views and expectations of all workshop participants.
-The discussions and conclusions will serve as input for the Task Force report, which will summarise the stakeholders’ positions and needs, and will provide rerecommendations.
+Each workshop session started with a summary of the key findings derived from the interviews.
+Workshop participants were then invited to react and contribute to in-depth discussions.
+The objective was to collect the views and expectations of all workshop participants.
+The discussions and conclusions served as input for the Task Force report, which will summarise the stakeholders’ positions and needs, and will provide rerecommendations.

-The workshop is hosted by the Institut de Radioprotection et de Sûreté Nucléaire (IRSN) at Fontenay-aux-Roses in the Paris region in France.
+The workshop was hosted by the Institut de Radioprotection et de Sûreté Nucléaire (IRSN) at Fontenay-aux-Roses in the Paris region in France.

 31, avenue de la Division Leclerc